-Year 1: Fall Human Gross Anatomy 6 Cr AN 719 Neuroanatomy Through Clinical Cases 4 Cr AN 725 Research Colloquium (Journal Club) 2 Cr AN 801 Spring Vesalius 1: Teaching in the Biomedical Sciences 2 Cr AN 806 Professional Skills for Students in the Biomedical Sciences 2 Cr AN 715 Elective (see list above) 2 Cr An approved statistics course (may also do this in Year 2) 2-3 Cr s
+1 0 Vesalius 1: Teaching in the Biomedical Sciences 2 Cr AN 806 Professional Skills for Students in the Biomedical Sciences 2 Cr AN 715 Graduate Histology 4 Cr AN 726 Elective (see list above) 2 Cr Research Colloquium (Journal Club) 2 Cr AN 801/802

 \Early in the spring semester, students will identify a research lab and mentor with whom they will do their research thesis.
-It is expected that students will spend a minimum of 4 hours in the lab per week until June, when they transition to full-time in the lab.
+It is expected that students will obtain any necessary training and access to facilities so they are ready to begin full-time research after spring courses end.
 Students must commit a combined 40 hours/week of coursework and lab work, where each credit hour of coursework is considered to be 3 hours/week.